King of Hearts (Brandon Lake song): Writing and development

 It's not for the seemingly put together, but for those honest about their brokenness, longing to connect with their Creator.
 He is King of the universe, nations, creation-but most of all, King of hearts.

 Lake cowrote "King of Hearts" alongside Jacob Sooter and Hank Bentley, while Sooter and Bentley produced.
 The song was mastered by Sam Moses and mixed by Matt Huber.
 Dave Cook and Pete Mol served as editors.
 The song reflects the genres of pop, praise/worship, and Christian contemporary, with themes around forgiveness and grace.

+Reception

-Critical reception
+Critical

 Speaking for Air1, Lindsay Williams reviewed that "King of Hearts" is "characterized by a vulnerable, mid-tempo vibe", with "traditional moments".
 Country Music Nation labelled it as a standout track from the album.

 Jasmine Patterson of New Release Today reviews that the song's main focus is "singing the truth of the gospel message in the form of testimony--the cross, grace, salvation, and how Jesus wins our hearts".
 Furthermore, she elaborated, explaining that this is "the height of captivating poetry and imagery on an album that already does that so well".
 Patterson also labelled the bridge as "one of the best bridges I've heard".